RiveraBrayan/project-manager/README.md

 Customization: Tailor the system to your specific project needs.
 Customize workflows, data fields, and project settings to align with your organization's unique requirements.

+Material Dashboard Template: We have seamlessly integrated the project with the Material Dashboard template from Creative Tim.
+This template, available at Creative Tim, enhances the frontend with a modern and visually appealing design, providing a polished and responsive user interface.

-Whether you're managing small or large-scale projects, our PHP-based project management system provides a scalable and adaptable solution to meet your project management needs.
+Whether you're managing small or large-scale projects, our PHP-based project management system, coupled with the Material Dashboard template, provides a scalable and adaptable solution to meet your project management needs.

+Feel free to modify or expand upon this description based on the specific features and functionalities of your project.